ganast/tidybird/api/customui/README.md

 This WebExtension Experiment is a proof-of-concept framework for pure WebExtension user interfaces integrated into Thunderbird's existing features.
+Originally written for earlier versions of Thunderbird, it only receives minimal upkeep.
+More complete APIs for custom user interfaces are planned to eventually land directly in Thunderbird.

-It currently features everything necessary for custom user interfaces regarding contacts in the address book, as well as rudimentary support for calendar (as there is no calendar access for WebExtensions yet, you will need an additional experiment to do useful things with that).
+**Most address book locations do no longer work in Thunderbird 102, as the new address book is placed under restrictions that cannot be altered by an experiment.
+Review api.json for details.**

 ## Overview